Socialist Workers Party (UK): Internal crisis over allegations of rape

 On 10 March, a special conference was held in which Seymour and Miéville's faction was defeated, and the central committee insisted the report about the complaint against Delta "that no rape had occurred" be accepted.
-Seymour, who later accused "the leadership" of "rigged debates and gerrymandered votes", announced his resignation while the newly established International Socialist Network gained more than 100 now former SWP members.
+Seymour, who later accused "the leadership" of "rigged debates and gerrymandered votes", announced his resignation, while the newly established International Socialist Network gained more than 100 now former SWP members.

-Julie Sherry, a member of the Central Committee responded in The Guardian to allegations of the party's sexism.
-Sherry replaced a member of the Central Committee who disapproved of the handling of the case while Sherry's father was a member of the Disputes Committee who found the allegation of misconduct against Delta "not proven".
-Journalist Owen Jones speculated in January that "the era of the SWP and its kind is over".
+Julie Sherry, a member of the Central Committee, responded in The Guardian to allegations of the party's sexism.
+Sherry replaced a member of the Central Committee who disapproved of the handling of the case, while Sherry's father was a member of the Disputes Committee who found the allegation of misconduct against Delta "not proven".
+Journalist Owen Jones speculated in January that "the era of the SWP and its kind is over."

 Subsequent to the publicity surrounding the SWP's response to this rape allegation, a number of critics on the left called those in leadership positions "rape apologists"—for instance, these allegations were publicly aired and were the basis of a walkout in protest against SWP candidates at the National Union of Students (NUS) meeting in April 2013.
-The Socialist Workers' Student Society has been active at many universities, but the SWSS suffered a serious decline in membership as the Comrade Delta scandal unfolded.
+The Socialist Workers' Student Society has been active at many universities, but suffered a serious decline in membership as the Comrade Delta scandal unfolded.

 Comrade Delta himself was reported to have resigned from the SWP in July 2013.
 According to Alex Callinicos in June 2014, around 700 members of the SWP had resigned from the group.

 The SWP published a review of its Disputes Committee in December 2013.
 The Committee noted that it had taken on board submissions from members and a number of disciplinary processes in place in trade unions and other organisations.
-Together, these had resulted in 'substantial changes to procedures'.
+Together, these had resulted in "substantial changes to procedures".

 In January 2018 the SWP published Guidelines on Expected Behaviour for members.
 In January 2019 the party conference reviewed the behaviour handbook and made further recommendations which included examples of oppressive behaviours regarded as unacceptable.
 The Disputes Committee statement included the following phrase: We hope to achieve, and will continue to work for, an environment where everyone can feel able to talk about these matters and then see appropriate action by the party.
 Everyone is entitled to operate in an environment free from harassment and intimidation in a culture of openness and be fully aware of how the party will deal with any transgression.
 The party has a set of formal procedures for such action.
+In August 2024, Bristol SWSS disaffiliated from the SWP, citing "numerous systemic issues".
+In their statement of disaffiliation from the party, they detailed then recent actions of prominent members of the party concerning Comrade Delta, as well as allegations of internal racism and transphobia.
+This group has since organised under the name Bristol Leftist Collective.